 Click here to book your own stay with Pacifico Properties.

 Visiting Sayulita is a must for those that love finding small places with great local culture.
-This little jewel of a beach town offers some of the best authentic Mexican food along with some great international options as well.
+This little jewel of a beach town offers some of the best authentic Mexican food and some great international options.

 One thing is for sure, you should not leave the little beach town hungry, no matter what your preference is, ranging from food to drinks, there is something great waiting for you in Sayulita, Mexico.